-Core Profession Specific 6.2.1 Develop, implement and manage governance process and procedures for data access, release and exchange 6.2.2 Develop and maintain core statistical infrastructure to support internal and external research and analyses Profession-specific services, as listed in 6.2.3 Provide tools and training to support evidence informed regulatory policy development the National Board's regulatory work plan and annual budget.
+Core Profession Specific 6.2.1 Develop, implement and manage governance process and procedures for data access, release and exchange in accordance with the Privacy Act and part 10 of the National Law.
+6.2.2 Develop and maintain core statistical infrastructure to support internal and external research and analyses Profession-specific services, as listed in the National Board's 6.2.3 Provide tools and training to support evidence informed regulatory policy development regulatory work plan and annual budget.
 6.2.4 Develop organisational infrastructure for delivering regulatory research